WHO ARE WE?

 SMART Recovery has a Partnership scheme with professional care and treatment services.
 This involves us training some of their staff as ‘SMART Recovery Champions’ so that they can kick start meetings within their services, introduce service users to SMART and encourage some to become Facilitators and start their own peer-led meetings in the community.
 Our relationship with partners is to offer training and license our program and materials.

 INTERNATIONAL PICTURE AND LEGAL STRUCTURE

-SMART Recovery operates as a non-profit organisation in many countries including the United States, the UK, Canada and Australia.
-UK SMART Recovery is a registered charity which works closely with the not-for-profit organisation in the USA which ‘owns’ SMART Recovery.
-Legally speaking, the UK charity has an exclusive license (or legal permission) from the US to develop and promote SMART Recovery in this country.
+SMART Recovery operates as a non-profit organization in many countries including the United States mainland, the UK, Canada, Australia, and 20+ additional countries.
+SMART Recovery BC & SMART Recovery APAC works closely with the not-for-profit organization in the USA that ‘owns’ SMART Recovery.
+Legally speaking, the BC & APAC charity has a non-exclusive license (or legal permission) from the US to develop and promote SMART Recovery in this country and online.
 We work very closely with the US team and have cross representation between the boards.

 Like most charities, we are also registered as a company limited by guarantee.
 This legal structure means we operate for the benefit of society and do not have shareholders, but the Board of Trustees and volunteers have some legal protection if something goes badly wrong.